MatheSchool/typst-g-exam/README.md

 ## Changelog

 ### v0.4.5
+- Improvements in pagination.
-- Read show-solutions in comand line.
+- Read show-solutions in command line.
+- Fix german translation.

 ### v0.4.4
-- New result for marck the result.
+- New result for mark the result.
 - Show solution.
 - Pagination.